melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 ## Recursive Functions

 Let us consider how we could write a function that adds up the numbers between 1 and 100.
-Clearly, we do not write up an expression `1+2+3+...+100`.
+Clearly, we do not want to write up an expression `1+2+3+...+100`.
 Even if this approach would work for summing up the values between 1 and 100, what if someone asked us to add up the numbers between 1 and 1000?
 Instead, we somehow need a way to repeat